 According to the National Center for Education Statistics, there are over 130,000 K-12 schools in the U.S., including over 87,000 elementary schools and over 26,000 secondary schools.
 Just under 100,000 are public or public charter schools, and about 32,000 are private schools.

-EdWeek notes that close to 60 million students attend public schools in the U.S., and just under 6 million attend private schools.
-An additional 3 million students attend charter schools, and about 1.7 million students are homeschooled.
-Public schools employ approximately 3.5 million teachers, roughly 70% of whom are members of a teachers’ union.
+EdWeek notes that over 50 million students attend public schools in the U.S., with 3.3 million of these students attending charter schools.
+About 5.7 million attend private schools and 2 million students are homeschooled.
+Public schools employ approximately 3.2 million teachers, roughly 70% of whom are members of a teachers’ union.
 Private schools employ about half a million teachers.

 Women make up just over three-quarters of all public and private school teachers.
 At public schools in particular, women comprise 89% of elementary school teachers, 72% of middle school teachers, and 60% of high school teachers.